 Please enter your password to continue.

 You’ve aced Skincare 101: You drink plenty of water, log eight hours of sleep a night, and diligently apply (and reapply) SPF.
-But to get your advanced degree, you’ll want to invest in a targeted antiaging serum like Kiehl's Powerful-Strength Line-Reducing Concentrate.
+But to get your advanced degree, you’ll want to invest in a targeted antiaging serum like this one from Kiehl's.
 Loaded with vitamin C and other potent ingredients, it smooths, brightens, and tones skin.
-Get ready for your best skin yet.

 I found this to be ineffective.
 Usually I love Kiehls but this was just eh.1

 I'm fairly young and luckily dont have many wrinkles so I cant really say if this works or not.
 The texture of the product felt really smooth and went on real light and non sticky.1

 Unfortunately I can't really leave much of a review for this product considering hpw wimpy the sample size was.
 I am sure this is something that needs to be used for at least 4-6 weeks to see results, but I'm not going to spend that kind of money without knowing for sure that it would reduce my fine lines and wrinkles.
 It moisturized, I suppose, but was a tad greasy feeling where I use it, trying it out on this large wrinkle I have across my forehead, which is also the only spot on my face that ever gets "greasy."
 I say "nay" to this product.1

 This works well as a primer, but isn't particularly moisturizing.1

 So pretty much it made my skin feel way to slick and greasy, like i had a layer of goop on.
 I found my pores to be more clogged than i started with and i felt that it was just filling my wrinkles in like a primer not actually helping to reduce them. on top of that the sample was too small to decide if this would work long term.1